AJChapman/acthpa-website/site/info/sites/spring-hill-biosecurity-declaration.md

 ---
-title: ACTHPA Biosecurity Declaration Collector
+title: ACTHPA Biosecurity Declaration Spring Hill
 ---

 [In May 2022, an outbreak of foot and mouth disease (FMD) was reported in cattle in Indonesia including Bali](https://www.agriculture.gov.au/biosecurity-trade/pests-diseases-weeds/animal/fmd).

 Australia has strong biosecurity laws which farmers and graziers must implement to protect agricultural industries.

-The landholder/manager of the Collector bombout has requested that we as a club implement the following new actions when using this site:
+The landholder of Springrange has requested that we as a club implement the following new actions when using this site:

-- Under no circumstances can anyone enter any part of this site (launch or bombout areas) if they have travelled to Indonesia, including Bali, in the last 3 months.
+- Under no circumstances can anyone enter any part of this site (launch or bomb out areas) if they have travelled to Indonesia, including Bali, in the last 3 months.
 - Persons must record their name, the time and the date they enter the site (by submitting this form).
 - ACTHPA locks are not to be used on this site at the moment.
 Different locks are required to ensure access is tightly controlled.